RealityETH/subjectivocracy/docs/medium.md

 Once smart contracts can interact trustlessly with reality, they become incredibly useful.
 Here's what we need to do to make this happen.

 * Discuss the initial social contract with a set of principles for what people should consider when they decide what is a good branch and what isn't.
+* Make a prototype Governance DAO contract to recommend which forks to use.
 * Review and improve the prototype token contract
 * Deploy the contract on a chain, with some method of distributing the initial tokens.
 * Start publishing daily bundles of facts and judgements.
 Reality Keys can do this if nobody else does.